 - A USB memory stick of at least 8GB capacity, to use for installation of macOS Mojave on the new SSD

 - A suitable NVME SSD.
-Some of the best NVMe SSD’s currently available are the Samsung 970 EVO, the Samsung 970 PRO, the Sandisk Extreme and the WD Black.
+Note that certain SSD’s have compatibility issues with macOS – including the Samsung PM981 and the Samsung 970 EVO Plus (the original 970 EVO works fine, though).
+Some of the best NVMe SSD’s currently available, with tested macOS compatibility, are the Samsung 970 EVO, the Samsung 970 PRO, the Sandisk Extreme and the WD Black.

 - A Pentalobe screwdriver is needed to remove the screws on the base of the MacBook Pro.